mahdip72/vq_encoder_decoder/README.md

 Notes:
 - FoldToken 4 uses a 256-size vocabulary; others use 4096.
 - The Structure Tokenizer of Gaujac et al. (2024) only supports sequences of length 50–512; out-of-range samples are excluded for that column only.
-- Zero-shot results for Gaujac et al. (2024) are omitted due to limited coverage.
-- Evaluation scripts for baselines were reproduced where public tooling was incomplete; see repository docs for details.

 ## Experimental Features